miwermi/election-analysis/README.md

 ## Election-Audit Summary

-By writing Python code to run through this dataset to find and count votes for each candidate and county in the file, Tom has received the following information for his precinct:
+By writing Python code to run through this dataset to find and count votes for each candidate and county in the file, I was able to provide Tom with the following information for his precinct:

     -------------------------
     Total Votes: 369,711